 Communicating with Employees

 The next step in the vendor approval process is communicating with employees.
 This involves sending out a request for more information (RFI) to employees who may have worked with a certain vendor in the past, and may be able to provide additional insights about potential vendors.
-Be sure to include specific instructions about what type of information you’re looking for in the RFI.
+Be sure to include specific instructions about what type of information you’re looking for in the RFI or any approval requests.

 After you’ve gathered more information about potential vendors, it’s time to start evaluating any impact your team may incur by working with a specific vendor.
 This includes things like personnel changes, budget impacts, and any other potential disruptions.